 The Japanese currency is the yen, it is the third most traded currency on the foreign exchange market after the US dollar and the euro.
 The Gross Domestic Product (GDP) in 2019 was 5.75 trillion dollars.
 The most popular economic sectors are industry, technology and finance.

 The industrial regions are concentrated in the Honshu, Hokkaido, Shikoku and Kyushu islands.
-Vegetables, rice, sugar, sugar beet, eggs, fish and fruits are the most relevant agricultural products.
+Vegetables, rice, sugar beet, eggs, fish and fruits are the most relevant agricultural products.
 The products from Japan that are also very profitable are the automobiles, electronics, machinery, chemicals, computers, processed foods and textiles.